NCERT Solutions for Social History Class 10 Chapter 4

 As a result, they ceased exporting British goods or clothing to colonial markets such as India.

-Jute bags, fabric or army uniforms, tents, leather boots, horse and mule saddles, and other combat necessities were also requested by the British colonial authorities.
+The British colonial authorities also requested jute bags, fabric or army uniforms, tents, leather boots, horse and mule saddles, and other combat necessities.